AmitWiley2001/21BottlesGame/README.md

 Note: Every Assignment is being tested with Automation Technique.
-So Please do follow the points mentioned in comments of Java Code.
+So please do follow the points mentioned in comments of Java Code.